-- key (string) subsection identifier - ret (user defined) default return value, if nothing is found
+- key (string) subsection identifier - ret (user defined) default return value, if nothing is found return the token type shortname

 Return the prefix, that is used as a prefix for the serial numbers. :return: oath

 Returns 'hotp'

 This method returns a dictionary with default settings for token enrollment.
 These default settings are defined in SCOPE.USER and are hotp_hashlib, hotp_otplen.
 If these are set, the user will only be able to enroll tokens with these values.